devcjohn/codebycharlie/public/posts/post1.md

 In both stories, ensure that the user interface is intuitive and responsive, and that there is appropriate error handling and feedback for the user.
 Each story represents a vertical slice because they each deliver a distinct piece of functionality that provides value to the user independently, facilitating iterative development and testing.

-**My Take:** Given the vageness of my input, this seems accurate.
+**My Take:** Given the vagueness of my input, this seems accurate.
 Could be a useful starting point.

 ## Conclusion